differentialprivacy/differentialprivacy/_posts/2021-09-07-synthetic-data-part-1.md

 ### Generative Networks

 Another approach proposed in the recent [GEM](https://arxiv.org/abs/2106.07153){:target="\_blank"} paper is to search over the space of distributions representable as a generative network.
 The distribution is implicitly encoded via the parameters of the network, which are learned through gradient-based optimization.
 It can be seen as a compact parameterization of a mixture of products with an infinite number of mixture components.
-Therefore, it shares some similarity with the previous approach, although optimization is done indirectly via the network parameters instead of directly over the probabilities in the mixture components.
+It shares some similarity with the previous approach, although optimization is done indirectly via the network parameters instead of directly over the probabilities in the mixture components.

 ### Local Consistency